|Date of information||End of support|

 What do I have to do?

-- If your users are still using Internet Explorer for the DRACOON Web App on the DRACOON cloud, prepare them for the fact that it will no longer be possible after August 10, 2020.
-Instead, a message will be displayed that a different browser must be used.
+- If your users are still using Internet Explorer for the DRACOON Web App on the DRACOON cloud, prepare them for the fact that it will no longer be possible starting August 11, 2020.
+Instead, a message is now displayed that a different browser must be used.

 - If you are managing an IT environment, we recommend that you switch to a default browser other than Internet Explorer.